Ingredient

 Your Questions About Taurine

-It’s an amino acid critical for heart, brain, and muscle health, naturally found in animal sources.
+An amino acid critical for heart, brain, and muscle health, naturally found in animal sources.

 It improves cardiovascular function, physical performance, energy metabolism, and cognition.

-Unlike most amino acids, taurine isn’t built into proteins, instead, it regulates key cellular and metabolic processes.
+Unlike most amino acids, taurine isn't built into proteins; instead, it regulates key cellular and metabolic processes.

 Taurine is safe and well tolerated at doses up to 3000 mg/day.
 No major adverse effects are reported in humans.